 Taking some of these new strategies into consideration could prove to be a powerful way to differentiate the Air China brand from global competition, ultimately assuring continued success moving forward.

+The Chinese aviation industry is growing rapidly and is currently the second largest in the world, forecasted to surpass the US by 2022.
 Their growth over the past decade was due to the extreme growth of the Chinese aviation market, and as with many Chinese brands, government favoritism.
 Moving forward, they will need to further differentiate themselves as a premium brand in order to earn business and growth in an increasingly competitive marketplace over the next decade.

 Taking advantage of the increasing interest in China as a rising, influential economy, and a global destination and also utilizing their participation in the Star Alliance are some ways that the Air China brand can achieve strong growth.